ozzcodes/My-Portfolio/README.md

 ### Business Projects

+* Created an internal intranet for a Company's employees to search for specific information regarding their contracts with agents in the Transportation industry.
 * Stood-up a start-up company's database system and automated reporting system
 * Created plans for managing customer freight in logistics industry with a Transportation Management System (TMS); worked with third party EDI and API contractors for a 'live' look at customers freight
 * Developed an employer's	internal intranet for operational purposes available to necessary employees, intranet included: